Narfinsel/Candlestick-Pattern-Scanner/README.md

-Based on priority, here are the candle-patterns that my scripts detects:
+Based on priority, my scripts detects the following candle-patterns:
 <ul>
-  <li><em>Consolidations</em> are the strongest reversal signals since, they hold the most amount of information, often spaning across 3 to 6 bars.</li>
+  <li><em>Consolidations</em> are the strongest reversal signals since they hold the highest amount of trading information, spaning across 3 to 6 bars.</li>
-  <li><em>Engulfings</em> represent highly reliable reversal patterns, particularly if their position & timing are right.
-They appear more frequently, especially in mid-to-higher timeframes.</li>
+  <li><em>Engulfings</em> represent highly trustworthy reversal patterns, particularly if their position & timing are right.
+They appear more frequently in mid-to-higher timeframes.</li>
-  <li><em>Stars/Hammers</em>, are pretty reliable signals in high timeframes, if used togheter with other measurements and trading signals.</li>
+  <li><em>Stars & Hammers</em>, are pretty reliable signals in high timeframes, if used togheter with other measurements and trading signals.</li>
 </ul>

 | Priority | BULLISH Candle Patterns | BEARISH Candle Patterns |